Sync API Definitions Between Source Control and API Hub for Design

 Click the API name, switch to the Integrations tab, and click Add New Integrations:

 Specify the following parameters for the integration.
-For other available parameters, see the documentation on the GitHub, GitLab, Bitbucket Cloud, Bitbucket Server, Azure DevOps Services, and Azure DevOps Server integrations.
+For other available parameters, see the documentation on the GitHub, GitLab, Bitbucket Cloud, Bitbucket Server and Azure DevOps Services integrations.

 Repository Owner, Repository, and Branch – the repository and branch to synchronize to.